vuongngocanh189/popular-sections-template/readme.md

 ## CTA-form

+CSS: Bootstrap

-CSS: Bootstrap, Open Sans font
+Font: Open Sans

-Image: Photo by bady qb on Unsplash
+Image: [Photo](https://unsplash.com/photos/Qsw3tv7hRiY) by bady qb on [Unsplash](https://unsplash.com/)

 * Simple parallax
 * Background overlay (uncomment the .overlay style and <div class="overlay"></div> if you want to use this)